Six Engineering Cluster Growth Councils

 - Firstly the need for engineering SMEs to strengthen their relationship with the University and learn innovative ways to work together and

 - Secondly to develop European relationships with the five other Cluster Growth Councils.
-Their Council will comprise stakeholders including SME owners across different engineering segments, the French public bank of investment, the largest professional organisation of French industry and an OPCO (French organisation involved in finance, lifelong learning and applied studies for young people).
+Their Council comprises stakeholders including SME owners across different engineering segments, the French public bank of investment, the largest professional organisation of French industry and an OPCO (French organisation involved in finance, lifelong learning and applied studies for young people).